jdbancal/gem/doc/compilationInstructions.md

     - `make`
     - `make check`
     - `make install`
+9. Install the TDM64-GCC compiler from [http://tdm-gcc.tdragon.net/download](http://tdm-gcc.tdragon.net/download), making sure you include the component `Components/gcc/openmp` in the TDM-GCC Setup.
+Configure it for matlab by typing `setenv('MW_MINGW64_LOC','C:\TDM-GCC-64')` and `mex -setup cpp` in matlab (see (here)[https://fr.mathworks.com/help/matlab/matlab_external/compiling-c-mex-files-with-mingw.html] for more details).
-9. In the file `make.m`, set the variabe `useSharedGmpAndMpfr` to 0 (it takes value 1 by default)
+10. In the file `make.m`, set the variabe `useSharedGmpAndMpfr` to 0 (it takes value 1 by default)
-10. Follow the instructions above for the installation on ubuntu (except for point number 4)
+11. Follow the instructions above for the installation on ubuntu (except for point number 4)
+12. Note: the compiled require the `libcomp` library, located in `C:\TDM-GCC-64\bin\libcomp-1.dll`.by default: copy this file into the `gem` folder

 Steps to compile the GEM library on *MacOs* and other platform :